Simple analysis of off-axis solenoid fields using the scalar magnetostatic potential: application to a Zeeman-slower for cold atoms: The magnetic field of a finite uniform solenoid

 Expanding Eq.~(\ref{Eq.9}) around $z=0$, as in Eq.~(\ref{Eq.4}), we get the various coefficients for $\phi_{M}(z)$.
 Using these coefficients and introducing the expression for the Legendre polynomials $P_{\ell}(\cos \theta)$, while keeping terms up to third order, we finally get:

 From the last equation, one can calculate the components $\ B_{\theta} \ $and $B_{r}$ of the magnetic field by simply taking the gradient of the potential:

 and

-It is interesting to note that these results give approximate analytical results for the magnetic field everywhere inside the solenoid, with their precision limited by the number of terms included in the power series expansion.
-One can test these results by comparing the expressions (\ref{Eq.10}) and (\ref{Eq.11}) with those presented in Chapter 5 of ref. \cite{Jackson95}, where a different method was used to evaluate the field components.
-In particular, we will show that if one keeps only the first order in the expansion, the result simplifies to the approximate solution of problem 5.2 of reference \cite{Jackson95}.
+It is interesting to note that these are approximate analytical results for the magnetic field inside the solenoid, provided it is within the radius of convergence of the power series and away from the current paths (wires), with their precision limited by the number of terms included in the expansion.

+One can test these results by comparing the expressions (\ref{Eq.10}) and (\ref{Eq.11}) with those presented in Chapter 5 of ref. \cite{Jackson98}, where a different method was used to evaluate the field components.
+In particular, we will show that if one keeps only the first order in the expansion, the result simplifies to the approximate solution of problem 5.2 (b) in the 2nd ed. of ref. \cite{Jackson98}.
 For that we recall the relations

 from which we obtain, up to third order,

 Finally, using $r\sin\theta=\rho$ and $r\cos\theta=z$, in the limit $R/L\ll1$, Eq.~(\ref{Eq.14}) yields